nuagenetworks/vspkdoc/rst/doc/v4_0/nulicense.rst

 - ``city``: City of the owner associated with the license file

+- ``allowed_avrsgs_count``: Maximum number of AVRSGs enabled with this license.
+A value of -1 indicates an unlimited number of AVRSGs

+- ``allowed_avrss_count``: Maximum number of AVRSs enabled with this license.
+A value of -1 indicates an unlimited number of AVRSs

 - ``allowed_cpes_count``: Maximum number of CPEs enabled with this license.
 A value of -1 indicates an unlimited number of CPEs

 - ``allowed_nics_count``: Maximum number of NICs allowed.
 A value of -1 indicates unlimited number of NICs